avigil06/fp-javascript/Composition/README.md

   map(getName),
   filter(isPresident)
 );
+const getNameOfPresidentsAge45Plus = compose(
+ map(getName),
+ filter(isPresident),
+ filter(filterAge45Plus),
+);

 const presidents = getNameOfPresidents(people);
 const men = getNameOfMen(people);
+const presidentsAge45Plus(people);
 ```

 That was much easier than adding additional branching logic to our original loop or setting up additional empty lists to append to.
+You will also notice I stacked an additional filter in a slightly more complex function.

+# Summary

++ Simple, purposeful functions
++ Complex logic is made of small solutions
++ Minutely testable functions